 Keep on testing.
 If you are smashing the first few tiers with ease, try increasing your number of higher tier hashtags.

 Instagram limits you to a total of 30 hashtags per post so use them wisely.
-If you are a travel blogger, consider downloading my list of 570 travel hashtags by clicking the image below.
-Or, get your first 30 travel hashtags here, for free. 🐬
+If you are a travel blogger, consider downloading my list of 3,000+ travel hashtags.

 Hide Your Hashtags